RedditRecs

 Reddit Icon

-PurpleInkedPara • about 1 month ago
+PurpleInkedPara • 6 months ago

 You still have to empty the base but in my experience it allows it to do more than non self emptying.
 I use mine daily but I also empty the base daily once I get home.
 I also only use it when they’re up because they would absolutely eat it